TheOdinProject/curriculum/ruby/basic_ruby/arrays.md

 ~~~

 ### Basic methods
 Ruby gives you many methods to manipulate arrays and their contents (over 150!), many of which are beyond the scope of this lesson.
-For the full documentation, go to [docs.ruby-lang.org](https://docs.ruby-lang.org/), choose a language and Ruby version (e.g. English, Ruby 3.2), then scroll down to the "Class and Module Index" section on the left sidebar and click on "Array".
-There, you'll find the most up-to-date documentation on the various methods available to Ruby arrays along with explanations.
+To learn about other methods, go to the official documentation ([docs.ruby-lang.org](https://docs.ruby-lang.org/en/3.2/)) and browse the [Array](https://docs.ruby-lang.org/en/3.2/Array.html) page, where you can find methods listed alphabetically (by scrolling the left sidebar) or summarized and grouped by purpose (by reading under "[What's Here](https://docs.ruby-lang.org/en/3.2/Array.html#class-Array-label-What-27s+Here)").

 Calling the `#methods` method on an array will also yield a long list of the available methods.